onfido/onfido-sdk-ui/CONTRIBUTING.md

 ### Testing
 The Web SDK has a large coverage of UI tests.
 To set up your environment, please refer to the [testing guidelines](./test/TESTING_GUIDELINES.md).
-Once your environment is ready, you can run UI tests using this command `npm run build:test && npm run travis && npm run test:ui`.
+Once your environment is ready, you can run UI tests by running `npm run build:test && npm run travis && npm run test:ui`.
 The Web SDK has partial coverage of unit tests that can be executed with `npm run test`.
-You can also run a type checker and linter errors by running `npm run check`.
+You can also run a type checker and linter by running `npm run check`.

 ### Contributing
-When creating a new branch, we use the following convention `{task-type}/{task-description}-{ticket-number}`.
+When creating a new branch, contributors should use the following convention `{task-type}/{task-description}-{ticket-number}`.
 The most used task types are `feature`, `fix` or `improvement`.
 The ticket number is optional and is only expected from internal contributors.

 For more details, check out the [pull request checklist](./.github/PULL_REQUEST_TEMPLATE.md).

-In order to get a Pull Request approved, you should get an approval from 2 Onfido team members.
-All the Pull Request checks must pass.
+In order to merge your Pull Request, you should get an approval from 2 Onfido team members.
+All the PR checks must pass.

 The current Pull Request checks are
-- Bundle size - to make sure that your contribution is not increasing the size of the SDK
+- Bundlesize - A tool that monitors the SDK size increase
-- Travis CI - Our continuous integration tool.
+- Travis CI - Our continuous integration tool

-At build time, we run the following tests:
+At build time, our CI runs the following tests:
 - UI
 - Unit
 - Type checker
 - Linter
 - Dependencies vulnerability detection

-All of the above must be green in order for the build to pass.
+All of the above must be green in order for the build to succeed.

 ### Internationalization

 The SDK supports several languages.
 To pull the translations from our localisation service run `npm run lokalise:download`.
-Every time you add, remove or edit a translation key or value, please remember to update the MIGRATION file with the relevant key, so that the integrators that use language customisation can keep track of language changes.
+Every time you add, remove or edit a translation key or value, please remember to update [MIGRATION.md](MIGRATION.md) with the relevant key, so that the integrators that use language customisation can keep track of language changes.
 These changes will result in a MINOR version release.

 ### Accessibility
 The Onfido SDK team values accessibility.
 Please make sure that your code is accessible